solventum-oss/farser/readme.md

         new StringOperandSupplier(), suppliers);
 ```

-The above will use `String` objects in the terminal nodes of the AST for the boolean logic
+The above will use `String` objects as context data in the terminal nodes of the AST for the
-evaluation.
+boolean logic evaluation.

 ```Java
 DescentParser<CustomTestOperand> parser = new DescentParser<>(lexerTokens.listIterator(),
         new CustomOperandSupplier(), customOperandSuppliers);
 ```

-The above will use `CustomTestOperand` objects in the terminal nodes of the AST for the boolean
+The above will use `CustomTestOperand` objects as context in the terminal nodes of the AST for
-logic evaluation.
+the boolean logic evaluation.

+The `AstDescentParser` goes one step further and allows any custom tokens to be built as AST.

 #### Descent parser BooleanExpression